Understanding Ear Infections -- the Basics

 What Causes an Ear Infection?

-In children and infants, the eustachian tube is often too soft or immature and has a harder time staying open.
-Allergies, post nasal drainage, sinus infections, and adenoid problems can all interfere with the eustachian tube’s ability to let air pass into the middle ear.
+In children and infants, the Eustachian tube is often too soft or immature and has a harder time staying open.
+Allergies, post nasal drainage, sinus infections, common cold virusesand adenoid problems can all interfere with the Eustachian tube’s ability to let air pass into the middle ear.